asbjornenge/cccf/README.md

 The Common Container Configuration Format (cccf) is an attempt at creating a standard container configuration format, in JSON.

 It describes containers, their properties and the relationship between them.
-This repository will include a JSON schema validator of the cccf.
+This repository will include a JSON schema validator for the cccf.

-The format is extensible to allow other modules expand it's capabilities and semantics.
+The format is extensible so other modules can expand it's capabilities and semantics.

 **DISCLAIMER** WORK IN PROGRESS